Developers-Collective/NSMBW-Custom-Sprites/CustomSprites/Komboo/README.md

 - Kamek 1.3.X (changes may have to be made for Newer 1.2.X)
 - More sprites code by AboodXD & Nin0 (can be found here: https://github.com/Synell/NSMBW-Custom-Sprites/releases/tag/MoreSprites)
 - SpriteDataUtils by RedStoneMatt & Synel (can be found here: https://github.com/Synell/NSMBW-Custom-Sprites/releases/tag/SpriteDataUtils)
+- CheckWater by Nin0 (can be found here: https://github.com/Synell/NSMBW-Custom-Sprites/releases/tag/CheckWater)

 ## Kamek